raphCode/master-thesis-muzero/theory.typ

 For $k = leaf...0$ an n-step !ret is calculated, bootstrapped from the simulation#fn !v
 $v^leaf$:
 $ G^k = sum_(i=1)^(leaf-k) gamma^(i-1) r_(k+i) + gamma^(leaf-k) v^leaf $
-This is equivalent to the calculation of the discounted n-step !ret in !rl, introduced in
+This is equivalent to the calculation of the discounted n-step !ret in !rl, see
-@sec-rl_exret_and_nstep.
+@eq-rl_nstep.

 #let s = $s^k$
 #let ac = $a^(k+1)$